 It needs to convey the right message to your visitors.
 Namely, they should be able to get what you can do for them, and how you can help them improve their everyday lives.

 Think of Google, or Twitter.
 You are probably remembering the bright-colored letters or a white bird on a blue background.
 That is the power of a good logo, and it can be same for yours, too.
 As with these two examples – you don’t need anything fancy, you need something that is unique and easy to remember so that it can get the same recognition in a couple of years through some effective marketing.
+Its importance is obvious and many professionals resort to logo design companies to guide them in gaining online recognition.

 Creating, and after all, choosing the perfect logo is not going to be easy, so don’t get overly excited.
 “Just make it unique and memorable” sounds like a piece of effective advice, until you get started with it.
 You will hate the first draft, probably the second one, too.
 The design you get from someone else is going to be “hideous”.